-Abnormally high levels of proteins that normally are present at substantially lower levels (eg, prostate-specific antigens, melanoma-associated antigens) or that are expressed only during embryonic development (carcinoembryonic antigens)
+Development of abnormally high levels of proteins that normally are present at substantially lower levels (eg, prostate-specific antigens, melanoma-associated antigens) or that are expressed only during embryonic development (carcinoembryonic antigens)

 Uncovering of antigens normally buried in the cell membrane because of defective membrane homeostasis in tumor cells

 Release of antigens normally sequestered within the cell or its organelles when tumor cells die